WJSoftware/vite-plugin-single-spa/README.md

 ## Vite Environment Information

-The same extension module that provides CSS lifecycle functions also provide basic information about the Vite environment.
+The same extension module that provides CSS lifecycle functions also provides basic information about the Vite environment.
 Especifically, it exports the `viteEnv` object which is described as:

 ```typescript